 Meet the Faculty of “English Linguistics” Program

-Tatiana Dubina, Head of Linguistics (English) Program, senior lecturer.
+Tatiana Dubina, Head of Linguistics (English) Program, acting associate-professor.
 Graduate of Kyrgyz State University, Foreign Languages Department.
 Professional Development in University of South Carolina, Columbia, USA; English Centre, London, United Kingdom; Hope Community Resources Incorporation , Alaska , USA.

 ENG 128 – Practical English 2

-Raisa Abdrakhmanova, Honored Professor of Kyrgyz Republic, Candidate of Sciences in Higher Education (Ph.D.), Docent of Linguistics (English) Program.
+Raisa Abdrakhmanova, Honored Professor of Kyrgyz Republic, Candidate of Sciences in Higher Education (Ph.D.), acting professor of Linguistics (English) Program.
 Graduate of Kyrgyz State University, German Philology Department.
 Professional Development in leading research centers of Germany, USA, Israel, Poland, Turkey, Great Britain, Canada, Austria and Italy.